 (4) The amounts in this column represent the change in actuarial present value of each individual's accumulated benefit under all defined benefit pension plans.
 The change in pension value reflects the difference in the present value of accumulated benefits determined as of the end of the current reporting period compared to the end of the previous reporting period.
-For instance, the change for fiscal 2014 would represent the difference between the value at October 31, 2014 and October 31, 2013.
+For instance, the change for fiscal 2015 would represent the difference between the value at October 31, 2015 and October 31, 2014.
 The key assumptions used to calculate the change in value are shown with the "Pension Benefits Table".
 If aggregate changes in pension value during a fiscal year are negative, such amounts are excluded from the Summary Compensation Table.
-In addition, Mr. Ketelaar earned \$661 on amounts contributed to the deferred compensation plan during fiscal 2014, which are included herewith.
+In addition, Mr. Ketelaar earned \$268 and \$661 on amounts contributed to the deferred compensation plan during fiscals 2015 and 2014, respectively, which are included herewith.